Guidance

 Common Platform Local Implementation Groups (LITs)

-To engage with local courts, judiciary, partner agencies, police and stakeholders (including defence solicitors) in the lead-up to a set of courts going live with Common Platform.
-The LIT representatives confirm readiness for go-live and share news with their colleagues in the area, as well as bringing their feedback to HMCTS.
-Police, Prison Service, National Probation Service, PECs, Judicial Office, Magistrates Digital Lead, Legal Aid Agency, Home Office, Public Defender Service, Crown Prosecution Service, CTSC, Crime Communication Lead, Common Platform Programme Team
+To engage with local courts, judiciary, partner agencies, police and stakeholders (including defence solicitors) using Common Platform in the local area.
+The LIT representatives share news with their colleagues in the area, as well as bringing their feedback to HMCTS.
+Police, Prison Service, National Probation Service, PECs, Judicial Office, Magistrates Digital Lead, Legal Aid Agency, Home Office, Public Defender Service, Crown Prosecution Service, CTSC, Crime Communication Lead, Common Platform Programme Team.

 We undertake regular engagement with legal professional bodies such as the Bar Council, the Law Society and the Chartered Institute of Legal Executives at both Chief Executive and policy levels.
-We also work collaboratively with these bodies to make sure practitioners’ views are considered in the development of proposals and design of reformed services.
+We also work with these bodies to make sure practitioners’ views are considered in our ongoing work.

 Each jurisdiction also hosts ad-hoc forums involving legal professionals to present engagement activity on specific issues and projects, based on jurisdictional project timetables and key areas of interest for the profession.